The questions and answers below are to explain on the stand my grammar approach has regarding the Universal Grammar by Noam Chomsky.

 5. How could spatialization be generative?

-Prescriptive grammars offer rules to follow.
+Prescriptive grammars offer rules for particular contexts.
 The rules mostly base on examples from language use.

 Generative grammars base on language use too, but present regularities the language user decides independently, if to use.
 Mr. Chomsky’s grammar provides parameters.
 My grammar provides cognitive variables.